MarlinFirmware/Configurations/README.md

 # Configurations
-Pre-tested Configurations for Marlin Firmware %VERSION%
+Pre-tested Configurations for Marlin Firmware bugfix-2.0.x

 Marlin Firmware is configured using two files: